ABOUT convict 100

 The Convict 100 is an ‘institution’ in Australian mountain biking!
 As one of Australia’s favourite and longest running mountain bike marathons, it consistently inspires all entrants to push their personal boundaries.

 The 2024 event will be the 17th instalment of the ‘Century of Dirt’ and with 100km, 68km & 44km (for beginners and juniors) courses available, there is a distance to suit riders of all skill & fitness levels.

-The race starts and finishes in the historic township of St. Albans, only 2 hours North of Sydney where a community (and the third oldest pub in Australia) welcomes all competitors with open arms.
+The race starts and finishes in the historic township of St. Albans, only 2 hours North of Sydney where the community (and the third oldest pub in Australia) welcomes all competitors with open arms.

 The course follows the historic Convict Trail through the heart of the Hawkesbury Valley, taking in some of the best scenery the area has to offer.
 The mix of fast fire trail, technical rock gardens, rocky descents and spectacular ridgeline views is unmatched by any other MTB event.
 It is rugged, remote and one epic adventure on a bike!

-Some make it back, others go home courtesy of a chopper or meat wagon.
+It’s an epic adventure from valley floor to ridgetop and back again.
 No groomed single track, no mountain bike parks, no lattes or shaved legs; just dirt in your nostrils and trails cut by nature or two centuries ago, by a cattle thief.
 This is mountain biking in its purest form.

 This is one mountain bike weekend you do not want to miss!

 The Convict 100 is an event that means a lot to us, and to thousands of mountain bikers who’ve raced it over its long history.
 Here’s why we still think of the Convict as our favourite marathon.